zulip/zulip/docs/testing-with-django.md

 modules.
 You can use the `--coverage` option to generate coverage reports, and new code should have 100% coverage, which generally requires testing not only the "happy path" but also error handling code and edge cases.
+It will generate a nice HTML report that you can view in a browser that can access your development enviroment.

 Note that `test-backend --coverage` will assert that various specific files in the project have 100% test coverage and throw an error if their coverage has fallen.
 One of our project goals is to expand that checking to ever-larger parts of the codebase.